 - Research in the Caribbean demonstrated that the biomass of several commercially important fish species more than doubled when adult habitat was connected to mangroves, reinforcing the need for conservation efforts to protect connected corridors of mangroves, seagrass beds, and coral reefs. ref More recent studies in Australia also demonstrate that connectivity between reefs and mangroves in reserves promotes the abundance of harvested fish species. ref

 Recent studies discuss the importance of incorporating connectivity into conservation planning. ref These case studies demonstrate how ecological processes (e.g., connectivity among habitats) can be integrated into decision support tools such as reserve selection algorithms (e.g., MARXAN) to help improve the performance of protected areas.
 Such efforts are important to help managers integrate ecosystem-based management into the design of marine protected areas.

-For the latest guidance on integrating larval dispersal and movement patterns of coral reef fishes into the design of marine reserves, opens in a new windowclick here.
+Read the opens in a new windowlatest guidance on integrating larval dispersal and movement patterns of coral reef fishes into the design of marine reserves.